jeansung/project-notebook/December 7.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

 This week I wrapped up what I had into a nice download-able package.
-I need to decide for the last week if I want to add more features/ what those features should e.
+I need to decide for the last week if I want to add more features/ what those features should be.
 I have decided for now not to do the validation checker.

 **What questions do you have for your critique partners?
 How can they best help you?**

 The most helpful thing this week is to download, install, and run my program from the instructions in the `README` file and give me feedback on the process.
 Is it hard?
 Is it accessible?
 What is confusing about it?
 Suggestions for improving the process?

+The riskiest part of the code is when I try helpfully to open the file when you are done writing the file, by using the open command.
+If this crashes or doesn't work, please open up the `run.py` file and comment out line #79, the line `os.system(OPEN_COMMAND + newFile)` and try again.

 Also, I know that you mentioned to me about the idea of having a progress bar feature- but I am not sure how this would work for the each rules.
 What would you want to see in terms of a current value for those types of rules.